 EEBO has digitized virtually every work printed in England, Ireland, Scotland, Wales and British North America and works in English printed elsewhere from 1473-1700 - from the first book printed in English by William Caxton, through the age of Spenser and Shakespeare and the tumult of the English Civil War.

-EEB traces the history of printing in Europe from its origins through to the close of the 17th century, offering color, high-resolution facsimile images of rare and hard-to-access printed sources.
-Tulane provides access to collections 1-4.
+Early European Books (EEB) traces the history of printing in Europe from its origins through to the close of the 17th century, offering color, high-resolution facsimile images of rare and hard-to-access printed sources.
+Tulane provides access to collections 1-6, 16, and 19.

 Full color images of the original medieval manuscripts that comprise the Paston, Cely, Plumpton, Stonor and Armburgh Papers, with full text searchable transcripts from the printed editions where available.
 Original images and transcriptions can be viewed side by side.